 Learn about the significance and history of New Year’s Eve – also known as Watch Night – and the traditions designed to bring Christians closer to God.

-Unfortunately, the significance and historic symbolism of New Year’s Eve has been overshadowed in recent years by revelry and broken resolutions.
-Some in society have even discouraged the tradition of making resolutions, citing studies which tell us that only 8 percent of us keep them, and that resolutions may even be harmful to us!
+The significance and historic symbolism of New Year’s Eve have been overshadowed in recent years by revelry and broken resolutions.
+Some in society have even discouraged the tradition of making resolutions, citing studies which tell us that only 8 percent of us keep them and that resolutions may even be harmful to us!

 WATCH NIGHT IN HISTORY

 The Watch Night Service tradition can be traced back to the Moravians, a Christian denomination from the Czech Republic during the mid-1700’s.

 John Wesley, the British founder of the Methodist Church, adopted the Czech practice of celebrating Watch Night, along with other English Puritan principles, when he instituted the Methodist Covenant Renewal Services.
 These services were started in August of 1755 as a means of creating for Christians a more formalized and personal connection and covenant with God.
 British Methodism soon developed the custom of holding these Covenant services near the beginning of the New Year.
 The service was preceded by a period of preparation through prayer, fasting, reflection

 and self- examination, which has been credited as the modern source of today’s New Year’s Resolution.
 The singing, prayers of allegiance and gratitude, testimonials, and scripture readings provided Methodist Christians with a Godly alternative to other secular ways of celebrating the day.